Lifebrain/metagam/README.md

 metagam provides functions for meta-analysing these fitted GAMs using pointwise meta-analysis, as well as plotting and summary methods for analyzing the meta-analytic fits.
-The methods implemented are described in Sørensen et al. (2020), extending upon previous works by Schwartz and Zanobetti (2000) and Crippa, Thomas, and Orsini (2018).
+The methods implemented are described in Sorensen et al. (2021), extending upon previous works by Schwartz and Zanobetti (2000) and Crippa, Thomas, and Orsini (2018).

 Currently, GAMs objects created with the following functions are